SR-G/current-cost-forwarder/README.md

 ## How to build (from sources)

-Have [Gradle](https://www.gradle.org).
+Have [Gradle](https://www.gradle.org) installed.
 Just git clone the repository and build.

 <pre>git clone https://github.com/SR-G/current-cost-forwarder
 cd current-cost-forwarder